If you are interested in speaking or know of someone who wants to speak, please download the call for papers form here for more information.

 Rob is a Chartered Professional Fire Engineer and Director of Nelligan Consulting Engineers, a consultancy firm based on Auckland's North Shore.
 He has worked in the fire safety industry for the last 16 years across a wide range of residential, commercial and industrial projects.
 As part of his work, he has helped many clients with assessing passive fire defects and formulating a scope of work on a risk-based approach.
 These projects include a 40-storey building in Auckland's CBD and a 6-storey hotel.
 For the last 2-3 years he has been talking to many IQP and building compliance firms about passive fire and how best to improve the safety of our buildings and is looking forward to once again presenting on this important topic.

-Michael Belsham
+Michael Belsham, Belsham Fire

 Role of IQP in awareness and assessment of fire hazards in existing buildings.